Image source: Legislative Support Services

 The telemedicine consultation line for K–12 employees is a two-year pilot program formed as a collaboration between the UW School of Medicine’s Department of Psychiatry and Behavioral Sciences and Seattle Children’s Hospital.
 The pilot provides virtual behavioral-health consultation and staff training in two K–12 school districts — the Sumner-Bonney Lake and Medical Lake school districts — starting in the latter half of the 2019–20 school year and extending into 2020–21.
 The program aims to equip staff to better serve students with suspected behavioral-health challenges.

 WWAMI–Medical Education in Spokane

-The UW School of Medicine program in Spokane is partnering with Gonzaga University to house health-science programs in the Spokane & Inland Empire Railroad (SIERR) building as well as the new Health Partnership building in Spokane.
-The new facility will include expanded classrooms for lectures and small-group teaching, an anatomy lab, space for additional faculty, and student study and counseling areas.
+The UW School of Medicine program in Spokane partners with Gonzaga University to house health-science programs in the Spokane & Inland Empire Railroad (SIERR) building as well as the new Health Partnership building in Spokane.
+The new facility, which opened for student instruction in fall 2022, includes expanded classrooms for lectures and small-group teaching, an anatomy lab and space for additional faculty as well as student study and counseling areas.
 Part of WWAMI, the School of Medicine’s program in Spokane makes medical education and training more accessible across eastern Washington.

 UW School of Dentistry–RIDE